Featured course

 8. Republican

-The recent Jubilee has led some British people to talk more about a republicanism that has nothing to do with Mitt Romney.
+Events like the Platinum Jubilee and the King’s coronation led some British people to talk more about a republicanism that has nothing to do with Donald Trump.
 British republicans would like the UK to be a republic, rather than a monarchy.
 British republicans are likely to be considered politically left-wing, unlike American Republicans, who are named after the small-r republican ideals of the American Revolutionary War (or the American War of Independence, as the British call it).
 Now, of course, American Republican is almost synonymous with social and fiscal conservatism.

 9. Subway